 Important: Your application will be part of the public register and will be available on Harlow Council’s Planning Register and can in certain circumstances also be copied to neighbours and other third parties.
 You should draw our attention to any sensitive private information which you would not wish made available in this way.

-- Tree Care website - provides some guidance on selecting a tree expert
+You can also look at the Tree Care website for guidance on selecting a tree expert.

 Trees are potentially a source of numerous problems, particularly but by no means only to those occupying neighbouring land.
 It is therefore not surprising that trees have on many occasions been the subject of protracted litigation in the courts.
 Because problems and disputes relating to trees have been around for centuries, the law has developed to the point where it is now somewhat complex.

 If you are seriously concerned about the state of a tree on your neighbours land then our advice is to speak with the landowner to draw attention to the problem and ask them to deal with it.
 They may not be aware that there is a problem, and may take action to resolve your concerns straightaway.

 In our experience keeping good and friendly relations with your neighbour's is more likely to lead to a satisfactory outcome or at least an acceptable compromise.
 Offering to pay for the work needed to solve your problem may help, but ultimately for many neighbour tree disputes the owner of the trees has the final say.

 The Council will not become involved in mediation or advising you or your neighbour on these matters.